The Carnivorous Plant FAQ Field Trip Report -

 A new taxon:

 Ah, here is something new.
 This was growing on a small ledge in the road cut.
-It looks like the tuberous Drosera peltata subsp. auriculata I showed you earlier in this report.
+It looks like the tuberous Drosera auriculata I showed you earlier in this report.
 However, unlike in those plants, the sepals are pubescent and are not glabrous.
-That means that these plants are Drosera peltata subsp. peltata (or just plain Drosera peltata s. str. if you consider them separate species).
+That means that these plants are Drosera peltata (or Drosera peltata subsp. peltata if you consider them the same species).
 These plants are clearly finishing up the season.

 Something else I noticed is that most of the Drosera peltata plants I saw had horizontal stems near the lower part of the plant, and then at some point the stems took a 90° turn and became ascending.
 I think this is just because of disturbance the plants received at some point in their growth.
 These are erect plants, and are not scramblers.